 Mohawk Skiway Opens

-Lift served skiing at Mt.
-Mohawk likely dates back to 1957-58, when the Mohawk Skiway opened as a small rope tow area.
+A small rope tow ski area opened on the property in December 1956 as the Mohawk Skiway.
 Located several hundred feet higher than nearby Greenfield, the area could sometimes see more snow and lower temperatures than the populated valley below.
 The ski area was operated by Greenfield attorney Philip H. Ball Jr. for its first half decade.